-BMW has once again proven that it can make impressive turbocharged inline-6 engines.
-The B58 engine was introduced in 2015, and it has shown that it’s a very capable engine with lots of tuning potential.
-It features a new air-to-liquid intercooler, a slightly bigger turbo than its predecessor, and a closed-deck design.
+BMW has once again demonstrated its ability to produce impressive turbocharged inline-6 engines.
+The B58 was introduced in 2015, and it has proven to be an engine with significant tuning potential.
+It is equipped with a new air-to-liquid intercooler, a slightly bigger turbo than its predecessor, and features a closed deck block.

-The S58 engine was recently introduced as the successor of the S55, a true performance-oriented engine for BMW M-series cars.
-The S58 is the high-performance version of the B58, but they differ significantly.
-The main difference lies in the S58’s twin-turbo setup, lower compression ratio, and forged pistons, which means it can be a more capable engine.
+The S58 engine was unveiled in 2019 as the successor of the S55, a true performance-oriented engine for BMW M-series cars.
+The S58 is the high-performance version of the B58, but there are notable differences between the two.
+The key distinction lies in the S58’s twin-turbo setup, lower compression ratio, and forged pistons, which means it’s a more capable engine.

-Both engines are highly tunable with the potential to significantly increase their power output with a few bolt-ons and a tune.
-Both have a relatively even power band with minimal turbo lag.
-The B58 and the S58 are the most recent iterations of the BMW turbo I6, how do they stack against each other?
+Both the B58 and S58 engines are highly tunable, allowing for substantial increases in power output with the addition of a few bolt-ons and an ECU tune.
+The B58 and the S58 are the most recent iterations of the BMW turbo I6, how do they compare against each other?

 B58 | S58 | |